-What the Experts Say About Potty Training Girls
+What Experts Say About When to Start Potty Training Girls

-How to Help Potty Train a Girl Prepare
+How to Start Potty Training a Girl: Prepare

-- Give your daughter a chance to pick out a few pairs of underwear with the styles and colors that appeal to her.
-She can scoop them up now and set them aside for when she’s ready to start wearing them, or the two of you can plan to pick them up on a future shopping trip.
+- Give her a chance to pick out a few pairs of underwear with the styles and colors that she likes.
+You could purchase them now and your daughter can set them aside for when she’s ready to start wearing them.

-- Grab yourself a resource.
+- Grab a resource.
 If your previous online research and conversations with people you trust haven’t been enough to make you to feel confident in your approach, consider picking up a book on potty training methods.
 Keep your mind open to creativity.

-- Finally, round out your purchases with a treat or two in honor of the occasion.
+- Celebrate!
+Round out your purchases with a treat or two in honor of the occasion.

 - Bathroom-only books and toys.
-Having playthings she’s allowed to use only in the bathroom will help motivate your sweet girl to try and try again to use the potty.
+Having specific items that can only be used or read in the bathroom will help motivate your sweet girl to try and try again to use the potty.
 This also makes keeping things clean easier for you.

-- Start with an empty box (any shoebox or small container will do) and cover it with adhesive shelf paper (the more eye-catching, the better).
+Step 1: Start with an empty box (a shoebox or small container) and cover it with adhesive shelf paper (the more eye-catching, the better).

 Potty Training Tips for Girls

 - Then it’s time to suds up!
 Teach her to wash her hands with soap after a trip to the potty.
-Make this habit part of the routine, even if she only sits on the potty without going.
+Make this habit part of the routine every time whether she uses the potty for its purpose or not.
 Little kids especially love foam hand soaps in fun colors and scents.

 - Setbacks are a normal part of the journey of potty training.
 It seems like some kids seem to stay stuck in this “kinda sorta potty trained” phase forever.
-They’re simply too interested in friends, games and fun to care about a wet bottom.
+Never punish them for an “accident,” say “oops!
+Even adults may have accidents sometimes,” and stay encouraging.

-- Regression happens, so try to have some patience and enjoy this important learning journey together with her.
+- Regression happens, so have some patience and enjoy this important learning journey together with her.